How to mix your songs

 |•||Volume sliding: the StreamVolumeSlide and StreamVolumeSlideEx methods allow sliding the sound volume of a specific player in a given amount of time.
 Also in this case the current volume can be obtained through the StreamVolumeLevelGet method and you can know if a sliding is occurring through the StreamVolumeIsSliding method.|

-Note that changing Tempo and Playback rate, the overall song duration will result altered: you will be notified of this alteration through the SoundDurationChanged event.
+Note that changing Tempo and Playback rate, the overall song duration will result altered: you will be notified of this alteration through the CallbackForPlayersEvents delegate which is invoked with the nEvent parameter set to EV_DURATION_CHANGED.
 The SoundDurationGet and SoundDurationStringGet methods may keep count of the duration change by setting the bKeepCountOfRateChange parameter to "BOOL_TRUE".

 If you want to create a fader to perform fade-in/fade-out automatically, take a look to the How to use the Automatic Fader section.

-A sample that shows the mentioned features in Visual Basic 6 and Visual C++ 6 can be found inside the following sample installed with the product's setup package:
+A sample that shows the mentioned features in Visual C# and Visual Basic.NET can be found inside the following sample installed with the product's setup package: